Mattress Topper or New Mattress: Which One Should You Buy?

 • Frequently Asked Questions

-Overly Firm Mattress
+Mattress is Overly Firm

-If you're looking to add an extra layer of comfort to your existing mattress but aren't prepared to shell out $500-$1000 for a new, premium mattress, buying a comfy mattress topper can be appealing.
+If you're looking to add an extra layer of comfort to your existing mattress but aren't prepared to shell out $800-$2000 for a new, premium mattress, buying a comfy mattress topper can be appealing.

-Mattress Older Than 7 Years Or Is Sagging
+Mattress Is Older Than 7 Years

-If your mattress is sagging, a mattress topper isn't going to help.
-In fact, purchasing a mattress topper will cost you more money.
-Once you add the mattress topper, you'll realize it hasn't solved your problems and will be at least $100 in the hole.
+Once you add the mattress topper, you'll realize it hasn't solved your problems and will be at least $200 in the hole.
 This money is better spent on investing in a new mattress.

 Mattress Is Too Hot